gruntwork-io/docs/_docs-sources/iac/usage/using-a-module.md

 ### Apply

-After running a `plan` and confirming that all expected resources show that they will be provisioned in the plan, you can run an `apply` to create the resources.
+After running a `plan` and confirming that all expected resources show that they will be provisioned in the plan, run an `apply` to create the resources.

 <Tabs groupId="tool-choice">
 <TabItem value="Terraform" label="Terraform" default>

-Run terraform apply
+Terraform will create resources when using the `apply` action.
+Like with the `plan` action, Terraform will determine which resources need to be created or modified.
+You should expect to see the same resources to be created when running `apply` that are shown when running `plan`.

 ```bash
 terraform apply